Golden Gate University School of Law

 Golden Gate Law School Admissions

-Golden Gate Law School is considered a Somewhat Competitive law school, which accepts only 60% of its applicants.
-Comparatively, Goldengate is Higher than the average cost for law school.
+Golden Gate Law School is considered a Somewhat Competitive law school, which accepts only 67% of its applicants.
+Comparatively, Goldengate is Significantly Higher than the average cost for law school.

 Applications Offers Matriculated